dayvidwhy/dayvidwhy.github.io/_posts/2016-09-06-first-blog-post.markdown

 ---
 It seems apt to describe interesting things I've found myself getting up to while learning to code and I would like to share some of said things, most likely to affirm my own understanding, but also because why not.

-I've been studying programming for 4 years now having started early on with the python course CSSE1001 at UQ and have been going strong since.
+I've been studying programming for 4 years now after having started early on with the python course CSSE1001 at UQ.
 Coding wasn't really something I found myself being interested in from a younger age, although I did enjoy messing with config files, I wasn't exactly writing full programs in any well defined language.

 I hope to post some guides on interesting things I've managed to find over time, probably starting with some javascript and the slack bot hubot.
 After starting to tutor a course this semester I think I've gained a better understanding of some fundamental things I wish I had known earlier.
 Hopefully sharing those here helps some people.